raydac/java-comment-preprocessor/README.md

 ```

 # How to use from command line
-The Preprocessor jar can be started under Java as a console application.
+The uber-jar can be started directly under Java as through CLI interface.
 Let's take a look at short example below how to start in command line under Linux The Easy variant of usage:
 ```
 java -jar jcp-7.0.4.jar  --i:./test --o:./result
 ```
-The Example just preprocess files from ./test folder which extensions allowed to be preprocessed by default, and places result into ./result folder, but keep in your mind that the preprocessor copies not all files, XML files will not be preprocessed by default.
-Files which extension are not marked for preprocessing will be just copied (of course if the extensions is not in the list of excluded file extensions)
+The example above just preprocessing files from ./test folder (which extensions allowed to be preprocessed by default), and placing result files into ./result folder.
+Keep in your mind that the preprocessor processing not all files, for instance XML files will not be preprocessed by default.
+Files which extension not marked for preprocessing will be just copied (of course if the extensions is not in the excluded extension list)

 More complex example:
 ```